msalahz/tadoo/WARP.md

 - TanStack Store available for local state if needed

 ### Environment Variables
-- Type-safe environment variables using T3 Env (see `src/env.ts`)
+- Type-safe environment variables using T3 Env (see `src/server.ts`)
 - Client variables must be prefixed with `VITE_`
 - Server variables have no prefix requirement
-- Environment config in `.env.local`
+- Environment config in `.server.local`

 ### Path Aliases
 - `@/*` maps to `src/*` (configured in `tsconfig.json`)